Maryland Court Rules That a De Facto Parent Has Rights, Too

 In the majority opinion, Judge Sally Adkins wrote: “Gays and lesbians are particularly ‘ill-served by rigid definitions of parenthood’…When gay or lesbian relationships end, at least one member will find itself in a court system ill-prepared to recognize its existence and to formulate rules to resolve its disputes.”

 Howard County Family Law Attorney Fred L. Coover, Esquire of Coover Law Firm, LLC in Columbia, MD has been helping families navigate through difficult situations for over 30 years.
-If you need professional, experienced legal guidance in the areas of separation & divorce, child support, child custody, and/or visitation, call Coover Law Firm, LLC today at (410) 995-1100 to schedule your free 30-minute consultation.
+If you need professional, experienced legal guidance in the areas of separation & divorce, child support, child custody, and/or visitation, call Coover Law Firm, LLC today at (410) 995-1100 to schedule your consultation.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.